-Fig.~\ref{fig3}(a,c,e) display the many-body spectra at filling $\nu=1/3$ for each target band as a function of crystal momentum $\mathbf{k}=k_1\mathbf{T}_1 + k_1\mathbf{T}_2$, which is labeled as $k=k_1 + N_1k_2$.
-Here $k_{1,2}=0,...,N_{1,2}-1$ for system size $N_{\text{uc}}=N_1\times N_2$ with filled particle number $N_e=\nu N_{\text{uc}}$ and $\mathbf{T}_i$ are basis vectors of crystal momentum.
-Two cluster size $N_{\text{uc}}=4\times6, 3\times9$ are calculated.
-For both sizes, all three Chern bands exhibit three-fold nearly degenerate ground states which are well separated from excited states (shaded gray background) in Fig.~\ref{fig3}.
-A clear gap remains in different cluster geometry indicating its existence in thermodynamic limit.
-Importantly, the locations of topological degeneracy of ground states for VB in Fig.~\ref{fig3}(a) and 3$^{\rm{rd}}$ CB in Fig.~\ref{fig3}(e) are in precise agreement with the generalized Pauli principle, which is the hallmark of FCI at 1/3 filling~\cite{regnault2011}.
-However, the case is different for 2$^{\rm{nd}}$ CB which satisfies the generalized Pauli principle for size $N_{\text{uc}}=4\times6$ while not for size $N_{\text{uc}}=3\times9$.
+Fig.~\ref{fig3}(a,c,e) show the many-body spectra at filling $\nu=1/3$ for each target band as a function of crystal momentum $\mathbf{k}=k_1\mathbf{T}_1 + k_1\mathbf{T}_2$, which is labeled as $k=k_1 + N_1k_2$.
+Here $k_{1,2}=0,...,N_{1,2}-1$ for system size $N_{\text{uc}}=N_1\times N_2$ with filled particle number $N_e=\nu N_{\text{uc}}$, $\mathbf{T}_i$ are basis vectors of crystal momentum.
+We perform calculations for two cluster sizes $N_{\text{uc}}=4\times6$ and $3\times9$.
+In all three Chern bands, both sizes yield three nearly degenerate ground states that are well separated from excited states (shaded regions in Fig.~\ref{fig3}).
+The gap persisting across different cluster geometry indicates its stability in the thermodynamic limit.
+Notably, the momentum sectors of the ground-state manifold for VB [Fig.~\ref{fig3}(a)] and the third CB [Fig.~\ref{fig3}(e)] are in precise agreement with the generalized Pauli principle, a defining signature of FCI at $\nu=1/3$~\cite{regnault2011}.
+Moreover, the spectral flow under flux insertion provides extra evidence of their FCI nature~\cite{supple}.
+By contrast, the second CB satisfies the Pauli principle only for $N_{\text{uc}}=4\times6$, but not for $N_{\text{uc}}=3\times9$.